ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

 In this example, caching is enabled at the operation level.
 Therefore, the field `name` and `type` will be cached.
 When updating the name with a mutation, the cached values become invalid.
-Hence, the `invalidate` function can be used to evict the existing cache values.
+Hence, the `invalidate` function can be used to invalidate the existing cache values.

-###### Example: Field-level Cache Enabling and Eviction
+###### Example: Field-level Cache Enabling and Invalidation

 ```ballerina
 import ballerina/graphql;